c-y-i/7-DoF-Arm-Manipulation/README.md

 Project developed for MEAM 5200 "Intro to Robotics" at the University of Pennsylvania.

-- The MEAM 5200 Teaching Staff provided essential guidance and technical expertise throughout development
+- Simulation done in ROS and Gazebo
-- Built using ROS framework and Franka Emika's comprehensive robot control libraries
+- Library credits to Emika Franka and Dr. Nadia Figueroa